Electron-Ion Collider as a Discovery Tool for Invisible Dark Bosons: Analysis

-Our simulations show that the jet produced in the DIS process is central ($|\eta_j|<3.5$ ), with a minimum transverse momentum of 1.2~GeV and a minimum energy of 8 GeV.
+Our simulations show that, after applying the selection cuts, the jet produced in the DIS process remains central($|\eta_j|<3.5$ ), with a minimum energy of 8 GeV.
 Therefore, similar to the SM bremsstrahlung, we expect significant activity in the central detector due to the jet emission.
-Additionally, the DIS background can be reduced significantly by the veto of incoherent scattering at the Zero Degree Calorimeter \cite{AbdulKhalek:2021gbh} in the far-forward direction with an efficiency $\gtrsim 95\%$\footnote{A. Jentsch, private communication.}.
-Hence, we assume that the DIS background is suppressed by an inefficiency $10^{-6}\leq \epsilon \leq 10^{-4}$ for missing such an energetic and central jet, similar to the coherent background discussed earlier.
-The effective DIS background is estimated as $\lesssim 0.2 \times \epsilon/10^{-4}$ pb.
-We note that the DIS background can be enhanced by a factor of $Z$ to account for the corresponding $ep$ luminosity.
-Therefore, the DIS background is smaller but comparable to that of the bremsstrahlung process.
+Additionally, the DIS background can be reduced significantly by the veto of incoherent scattering at the Zero Degree Calorimeter \cite{AbdulKhalek:2021gbh} in the far-forward direction with an efficiency $\epsilon_{\rm veto}\gtrsim 95\%$~\cite{Chang:2021jnu,Aschenauer:2025mku}.
+Hence, we assume that the DIS background is suppressed by an inefficiency $10^{-8}\leq \epsilon \leq 10^{-5}$ for missing such an energetic and central jet, similar to the coherent background discussed earlier.
+The effective DIS background cross sections are given in Table~\ref{tab:cuts}, as well.
+We note that the DIS background can be enhanced by a factor of $A$ to account for the corresponding nucleon luminosity.
+The DIS background is quite a bit smaller than that of the bremsstrahlung process and is hence ignored.
+The cross section of the SM irreducible background $e^- A \to e^- A \nu \bar\nu$ mediated by the massive weak gauge bosons is found to be negligible compared to the previous two background processes.

-The signal cross sections after the cuts are shown by the red curve in Fig.~\ref{fig:xs}.
+The signal cross sections after the cuts are shown by the red curves in Fig.~\ref{fig:xs}.
 To estimate the reach of the EIC, we require ${\cal S}/\sqrt{\cal B} = 2$ with $100/A$ fb$^{-1}$ integrated $eA$ luminosity (assuming ultimate design luminosity).
 Here, ${\cal S}$ and ${\cal B}$ are the numbers of signal and background events, respectively.
-The projection for the reach of the EIC is shown by the dashed (dotted) red curve in Fig.~\ref{fig:gVe-limit}, corresponding to $\epsilon=10^{-6}(10^{-4})$.
+The 2 $\sigma$ projection for the reach of the EIC is shown by the red band in Fig.~\ref{fig:gVe-limit}.
+The width of the band reflects the uncertainty in the detector inefficiency $\epsilon$.

 The most stringent bounds of the invisible decay dark vector boson are from the mono-photon search at BaBar~\cite{BaBar:2017tiz} and the missing momentum search at NA64~\cite{NA64:2023wbi}.